nolte/k8s-home-lab/README.md

     polinux/mkdocs
 ```

-or you will be use the task alias `task docs`, for starting the mkdocs Container.
+Or you will be use the task alias `task docs`, for starting the mkdocs Container.

 ### Local Deploy